 I genuinely enjoy helping and teaching other developers, and regularly receive questions for help on Android and Rails development.
 However, I need to manage these as they increase in volume.

 In this way, the whole community can benefit from - and contribute to - our learning.

 People often ask me to do other things.
 I sincerely wish them the best, and that I could help more, but I must say no, because I need to focus on these things in my life.

-Last updated : November 2016.
+Last updated : January 2023.